This page is only available on desktop at this time.

 • Muscle vs. fat mass (body composition)

 Because of these limitations, BMI is only one piece of the puzzle.
-Providers combine BMI results with other health factors—like medical history, lab results, and lifestyle—when diagnosing obesity and creating treatment plans.
+Providers combine BMI results with other health factors—like medical history, lab results, and lifestyle—when diagnosing obesity and creating medication plans.

 BMI Categories (Men & Women)